crashoverride777/swifty-sk-scroll-view/README.md

 - v1.3

 Moved the method to forward button presses on nodes into the helper so there is no more need to implement it in the gameScene.
-Please update your helper and remove the methods in your touches method that used the nodesTouched array in the helper.
+Please update your helper and remove the methods in your touches method that used the nodesTouched array in the helper (should show as error)

 Other small fixes and improvements.